-- 7.2 A list of key considerations for assessing glint and glare with respect to road safety is presented below: - A road user may have views of a solar PV development.
-Where a view of the solar panel exists, a solar reflection may be possible; - A view of a solar panel does not however guarantee that a solar reflection is possible; - There is no technical limit (distance) within which a solar reflection is possible for a surrounding road user however, the significance of a reflection decreases with distance.
+7.2 A list of key considerations for assessing glint and glare with respect to road safety is presented below:

+- A road user may have views of a solar PV development.
+Where a view of the solar panel exists, a solar reflection may be possible; - A view of a solar panel does not however guarantee that a solar reflection is possible; - Where the solar reflection originates from relative to a road user is a key criterion.
+Pager Power considers a solar reflection to be potentially significant if it originates within 50 degrees of the direction of travel; - There is no technical limit (distance) within which a solar reflection is possible for a surrounding road user however, the significance of a reflection decreases with distance.
 This is because the proportion of an observer's field of vision that is taken up by the reflecting area diminishes as the separation distance increases; - Seasonal variations to vegetation or new additional development may change the view from a road user towards the solar panels over time; - Terrain and shielding by vegetation are also more likely to obstruct an observer's view over longer distances; - In general, the geometry of the relationship between typical ground mounted solar panels and the movement of the Sun in the northern hemisphere means that roads due east and west of the panels are most likely to view a solar reflection for south facing arrays panels.
-Roads that are north or south of the panels are very unlikely to experience a solar reflection; - For solar PV developments that have solar panels orientated at an azimuth angle other than south, solar reflections may be directed in alternate directions. - 7.3 The following subsections present the recommended methodology for assessing the impact upon road safety.
+Roads that are north or south of the panels are very unlikely to experience a solar reflection; - For solar PV developments that have solar panels orientated at an azimuth angle other than south, solar reflections may be directed in alternate directions.